SamambaMan/SamambaMan/README.md

 ### Hi there, I'm Felipe Ferreira! 👋

-I'm a Data Engineer, Sr. Python developer and Data Team Leader, based in Rio de Janeiro, Brazil!
+I'm a Data Engineer, Sr. Python developer and Data Team Leader, based in Best (yes, it is a city name, best city :P), Netherlands!!

 - 🔭 I’m currently working at @CycloMedia as Python Developer on the Data Analytics team
 - 🌱 I’m currently learning some Computer Vision Basics, Machine Learning, random Virtualization and Dockerization